paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2010-09-10-bbc_news_redesign.markdown

 ---
 Earlier this year the BBC announced it was creating a new version of it's Global Visual Language (GVL).
 Building upon the success of its predecessor, these new guidelines would give the organisation a consistent yet highly distinctive visual style to use online.

-{% figure The new BBC News website. %}
+{% figure "The new BBC News website" %}
 ![](/assets/images/2010/09/bbcnews.jpg)
 {% endfigure %}